 The U CAN-CER VIVE Foundation, supported by the LaFontaine family, funds cancer research at Henry Ford Health.

 Lori Vest was grateful for Henry Ford Health and Game On Cancer.
 Today she’s formed Team Tougher Together for fellow survivors to give back.

 Ann Shaver credits physicians at Henry Ford’s Hermelin Brain Tumor Center with saving her life twice, and now she is giving back to say thank you.

 Gratitude lead Terry Book to give back to fund the next generation of epilepsy research by Henry Ford’s Dr. Gregory Barkley.

 Dominic and Lisa Cardillo have experienced more than their share of medical issues.
 Instead of dwelling, they are giving back to patients in need at Henry Ford Health.

 After Linda Hayman’s husband of 33 years passed away from Parkinson’s Disease, she set up a bequest at Henry Ford Health to search for a cure.

 Tracey Turnquist turned her gratitude for surviving cancer into a way to raise money for other cancer patients through fundraising with Game On Cancer.

 Game On Cancer supports life-changing acupuncture sessions for patients like Michelle Magee.

-Don Rodzik, a patient in Henry Ford Health System’s Department of Dermatology, was so grateful for his life-changing care that he and his wife have given a gift to ensure that more patients like him have access to these treatments.
+Don Rodzik, a patient in Henry Ford Health’s Department of Dermatology, was so grateful for his life-changing care that he and his wife have given a gift to ensure that more patients like him have access to these treatments.